 Starting from the name of your store, through the all branding and marketing you need to consider, to the technology making it all possible, there are many decisions you have to make.
 You will have to learn a lot of things and make some mistakes while you are at it.
 Get ready – in the beginning, it is more likely to be tough work and a lot of struggling than a smooth ride.

 One of the significant decisions you will have to make is the choice of the e-commerce platform you will use to sell your product and live from it.
 There are many solutions out there, all of them topping the other in one way or another.
-Most popular ones, though, are WooCommerce and Shopify.
+The most popular ones, though, are WooCommerce and Shopify.
 They are also the most used ones for a good reason, as they both provide solutions that will bring your store to the top.

 Which one is better?